007 MAGAZINE - The World's Foremost James Bond Resource!

 Sunday Express October 3, 2021

 Sunday newspapers traditionally used to print multiple strips in order that readers could experience a complete story within a shorter timescale.
 The Sunday Express unusually chose to present CASINO ROYALE in the single strip format from October 3, 2021.
-CASINO ROYALE continued to appear as a single strip each Sunday, and will not conclude until May 2024 - two-and-a-half years after it began, making it the longest-running single story in any publication.
+CASINO ROYALE then continued to appear as a single strip each Sunday, and did not conclude until May 12, 2024 - two-and-a-half years after it began, making it the longest-running single story in any publication.

 Collected editions of the James Bond comic strips (English language versions)